Russia-Ukraine war: Key things to know about the conflict

 A relentless assault on the Ukrainian port city of Mariupol continued Saturday, as Russian forces shelled the city’s downtown, including an area around a mosque that was sheltering more than 80 people — some children.

-“They will come here only if they kill us all,” Zelenskyy said.
-“If that is their goal, let them come.”

-Now in its third week, the war has expanded to areas in western Ukraine, closer to NATO members Poland and Romania.
-The war has forced more than 2.5 million people to flee Ukraine.
-The country’s chief prosecutor’s office says at least 79 children have been killed since the invasion began on Feb.
-24.
+Now in its third week, the war has forced more than 2.5 million people to flee Ukraine.

 WHAT’S HAPPENING IN BESIEGED MARIUPOL?

-Repeated attempts to bring food to Mariupol and evacuate civilians have been cancelled due to ongoing Russian fire.
-Zelenskyy said Russian bombing has been constant, while Moscow accuses the Ukrainians of violating cease-fires.
+Repeated attempts to bring food to Mariupol and evacuate civilians have been canceled due to ongoing Russian fire.
 The unceasing shelling has even interrupted efforts to bury the dead in mass graves.

-On Saturday, a Ukrainian official said Russian soldiers blocked one humanitarian convoy that was trying to reach Mariupol and stole from another.
+On Saturday, a Ukrainian official said Russian soldiers blocked a humanitarian convoy headed for Mariupol and stole from another.
 Doctors Without Borders said some residents are dying for lack of medication, with the city without drinking water or medicine for over a week now.
 The aid group says people are resorting to boiling water from the ground or extracted from heating pipes.

 WHAT HAS THE AP DIRECTLY WITNESSED OR CONFIRMED?

-An Associated Press journalist witnessed tanks firing on a 9-story apartment block in Mariupol and was among a group of medical workers who came under sniper fire on Friday.
+An Associated Press journalist witnessed tanks firing on a 9-story apartment blockin Mariupol and was with a group of medical workers who came under sniper fire on Friday.
 Conditions at a local hospital there were deteriorating, electricity was reserved for operating tables and the hallways were lined with people with nowhere else to go.

 In Irpin, on the northwest outskirts of Kyiv, bodies laid in the open in a park and on a street Saturday.
 Serhy Protsenko walked his neighborhood as explosions sounded.